No Country for Old Men: Plot

-Hunting pronghorns in the desert, Llewelyn Moss comes across the aftermath of a drug deal gone bad.
-He finds several dead men and dogs, a wounded Mexican man begging for water, drugs in the vehicle, and two million dollars in a briefcase.
-He takes the money and returns home.
-Feeling guilty, Moss returns with water but finds the man dead.
-Two men in a truck pursue him, but he escapes into a river.
-Back at home, he sends his wife, Carla Jean, to stay with her mother, then takes a taxi to a motel in Del Rio, where he hides the briefcase in his room's air duct.
-Meanwhile, Bell and his deputy Wendell are investigating the death of the deputy that Chigurh strangled and the motorist that he killed.
+Meanwhile, Llewelyn Moss is hunting pronghorns in the desert.
+He comes across the aftermath of a drug deal gone wrong, finding several dead men, a wounded Mexican man begging for water, drugs in a truck, and a briefcase containing $2 million in cash.
+He takes the briefcase and returns home.
+Feeling guilty, he returns with water that night but finds the man has been murdered.
+He looks up to the ridge and sees two men with guns who pursue him in a truck.
+He escapes by diving into a river.
+After making his way back home, Moss sends his wife, Carla Jean, to stay with her mother.